ajnart/homarr-docs/docs/customizations/custom-css.md

 ![homarr custom css results](./img/customizations-custom-css-blur.png)

 We can also add blur support for the settings modal.
-Here is an example of how we achieve this.
+Here is an example of how we can achieve this.

 ```
 .mantine-w4dwz9 {